Nils Ludvig Arppe: Private life

 Arppe was married to Jeannette Charlotta née Porthan in 1841, but she died already in 1843.
 In 1845, Arppe married her sister Matilds, who died ten years later.
 Arppe's third wife was Amalia Kristina née Seitz.
 He had altogether eleven children.

 Arppe remained faithful to his home county and he had a reputation as a man on whose word one can count.
 While he was a hard industrialist, he had the ability to identify the capable people among uneducated peasants and put them to responsible positions; such were Taneli Rouvinen, Staffan Riikonen and Paul Hendunen, who worked as plant managers.

 Arppe had far-reaching plans for developing his business, but they did not materialise before he fell seriously ill.
-Despite of being partly paralysed, he wanted to be in place seeing when the last pieces of machinery of his rolling plant, warped along river Jänisjoki, arrived in Värtsilä.
+Despite being partly paralysed, he wanted to be in place seeing when the last pieces of machinery of his rolling plant, warped along river Jänisjoki, arrived in Värtsilä.
 Arppe died in 1861, shortly before era of economical deregulation in Finland.

 Arppe left as inheritance a significant amount of land; according to estimates, it totalled 120,000–130,000 hectares.
 His business was continued after and led to development of Wärtsilä company.